9 Days

 After breakfast, we will continue our journey along the DudhKoshi River valley.
 The trail crosses several suspension bridges and passes through woods and small Sherpa settlements.
 Along the way, we will get views of the surrounding hills and rivers as we slowly climb in altitude.

 We will stop for lunch near Jorsalle before starting a longer uphill climb towards Namche Bazaar.
 This section of the trail contains some stone steps and wooded trails.
-As we go higher, the air is thinner, and we will be walking slowly and taking short breaks.
-By late afternoon we will be at Namche Bazaar, the main trading town of the Khumbu region.
+As we go higher, the air is thinner, so we will walk slowly and take short breaks.
+By late afternoon, we will be at Namche Bazaar, the main trading town of the Khumbu region.
 Here we will check in for the night at our lodge and rest.
 Namche is also an important stop for acclimatization during the Everest heli trek.

 B, L, D